Myoko Kogen Ski Resorts

 Myoko Kogen Accommodation

-Akakura Onsen is generally the most popular village to stay because it offers good access to the international ski school, and has the largest number of bars and restaurants.
+Akakura Onsen is generally the most popular village to stay because it offers good access to an international ski school, and has the largest number of bars and restaurants.
 See the Myoko accommodation page for pros and cons of the different Myoko villages, a map of lodging, and listings where you can book.

 Facilities & Activities